csrail/hangman/README.md

 It involved further research into **JSON** and how the **File** and **Dir** Ruby objects worked.

+An indirect result of learning about I/O was the use of "piping" input more effectively through different validation and redirection methods.
+This involved using the **case** conditional and **return**.

 From the [Odin Project's](http://www.theodinproject.com/ruby-programming/ruby-on-the-web) curriculum.

 ##Excursion
 JSON was used as the data-interchange format over YAML for its redability and its agnostic compatibility with other languages.
 Understanding how Ruby objects "exist" is the key to knowing how to serialise and deserialise.
 One serialises Ruby objects into a *.json* string.
 And one deserialises the *.json* string into a Ruby object.
-The data stored within a Ruby class that gives context to its existence are the important instance variables attributed to that object.
+The data stored within a Ruby class that gives context and importance to its existence are instance variables attributed to that object.
 On a macroscale users will see the entire game engine as important; this may be mistaken as the important object to load but it is not.
 The game engine becomes a constant as far as the user is concerned.
-What is suspect to change and evolution, are the game engine's instance variables.
-These instance variables provide the context for which the game operates.
-Without them, the game engine is static and can only ever star at the beginning.
+What is suspect to change and evolve, are the game engine's instance variables.
+These instance variables at the microscale level provide the context for which the game operates.
+Without them, the game engine is static and can only ever start at the beginning.
 Therefore you should only save the instance variables then load those instance variables into the game engine.
-This separates save states from the game engine which is important for distribution and maintainability.
+This separates save states from the game engine which is important for storage, distribution and maintainability.

 Resources used to learn about json:
 - [Ruby: Reading a .json File to Hash](https://hackhands.com/ruby-read-json-file-hash/)